maddenp/iotaa/README.md

 ![teatime-dry-run-image](img/teatime-2.svg)

-- After the third invocation, when tea has steeped and sugar has been added, showing final workflow state:
+- After the third invocation, when the tea has steeped and sugar has been added, showing final workflow state:

 ![teatime-dry-run-image](img/teatime-3.svg)